pirstov/TSOHA-discussionForum/README.md

 Current status, as of 26th of September
 ---------------------------------------
 Of the above requirements,
-1. Partially implemented.
-For example, checking of log in credentials and whether selected username is already in use are still to be implemented.
+1. An initial implementation is complete.
 2. An initial implementation is complete.
-3. TBD, not yet implemented
+3. An initial implementation is complete.
 4. TBD, not yet implemented
 5. TBD, not yet implemented
 6. TBD, not yet implemented